kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Character Creation

 Choose whichever class you want based on the discussion above.
-Either Male or Female works for both builds, but Male has the very small advantage of an easier time with Persuade checks on Lashowe and Bastila.
+Either Male or Female works for both builds, with the only difference being one conversation (plus another in a backup strat).
 **Initial Attributes:**

 | Attribute | Scoundrel | Scout |